hardkiller2565123123/Borderlands-online-Backend-server/README.md

 **Borderlands Online Server** is an open-source preservation project focused on restoring functionality to the discontinued **Borderlands Online** PC client.

-The project recreates the backend services the original client depended on, allowing the game to authenticate, communicate with replacement services, load player data, and progress further through the original online flow without relying on the discontinued official infrastructure.
+The project recreates the backend services the original client depended on, allowing the game to authenticate, communicate with replacement services, load player data, and progress through portions of the original online flow without relying on the discontinued official infrastructure.

-Development is still ongoing and the project is **not yet considered fully playable**.
+> **The game is not currently playable.
+The client does not successfully enter gameplay yet.**

+Development is still ongoing, with the current focus on reconstructing the remaining services and completing the transition from frontend/backend communication into an actual playable game session.

 ## Current Status